YAKOO-HK/yakoo-strapi-local-starter/README.md

 3. Create the initial Admin User
 4. Go to "Settings" > "Global Settings" > "API Tokens"
 5. Click "Create new API Token"
-6. Fill in the form, select "Unlimited" for Token duration, "Read-only" for Token Type and click "Save"
+6. Fill in the form, select "Unlimited" for Token duration, "Read-only" for Token Type (so it auto-check all find/findOne on all Content-Type) and then Select "Custom".
+Under "Navigation", select all.
+Click Save
+7. Edit the token and select "Custom"
-7. Copy the generated token and save it to `apps/web/.env.local` file as `STRAPI_API_TOKEN`
+8. Copy the generated token and save it to `apps/web/.env.local` file as `STRAPI_API_TOKEN`

 ```env
 STRAPI_API_TOKEN=<generated token>
 ```

+### Setup Webhooks on Strapi to trigger NextJS revalidate

 ### Start DEV server